 - Interoperability Pages for vSphere Replication 6.5

-If you want to learn more about interoperability details for vSphere Replication, visit the VMware Interoperability Matrices.
+If you want to learn more about interoperability details for vSphere Replication, visit the VMware Product Interoperability Matrix.